buanaangkasa/buanaangkasa/README.md

 🔭 I’m currently Student on Malikussaleh University

-🌱 I’m currently learning I'm learning about different technologies and frameworks from JavaScript
+🌱 I’m learning about different technologies and frameworks from JavaScript

 ❓ Ask me about anything related to IoT technology